TomasAusinoPalau/log-analyzer/readme.md

 | 71f28176  | 75    | 3    | 35    | 1        |
 | 41f58122  | 65    | 4    | 60    | 10       |
 | 58122233  | 44    | 2    | 121   | 3        |

+## Priorities in the Design Process

+1. **Simplicity and Clarity**: The codebase was structured to prioritize readability and maintainability, ensuring that can be easy to understand and extend the functionality.

+2. **Asynchronous Processing**: Given the nature of log processing and potentially large data volumes, we designed the system to handle tasks asynchronously.
+This approach optimizes performance and ensures scalability for larger datasets.

+3. **Modular Architecture**: Each component was designed with single responsibility principles, allowing individual modules to be tested and reused independently.

+4. **Functional Paradigms**: The implementation leverages functional programming principles, such as immutability and higher-order functions, to ensure predictable and reliable behavior.